Skip to main content

 clawql-api clawql-pageindex

-(THE universal layer: (standalone npm,
+(THE universal layer + (standalone npm,

-REST/gRPC/OpenAPI/ MIT, zero deps
+intelligent MCP wrapper: MIT, zero deps

-GraphQL/MCP, search, on clawql-*)
+GraphQL/MCP, search,

 execute, plugins,